-CAMPUS HISTORY COLLECTION: The library preserves the heritage of the California State University Maritime Academy through documents, photographs, and artifacts in its Campus History Collection.
-This collection are available by appointment for research and display.
+CAMPUS HISTORY COLLECTION: The library preserves the heritage of the California State University Maritime Academy through documents, photographs, and artifacts in its Campus History Collection (CHC).
+Although the CHC has some out-of-print and rare books, it is not intended to be a repository of archival or rare books.
+This collection is available by appointment for research and display.